camirian/articulated-robot-manipulation/README.md

 -   **Bridge Node:** `simple_trajectory_server` translates MoveIt's `FollowJointTrajectory` actions into direct `JointState` commands for Isaac Sim.
 -   **Integration:** Full MoveIt stack (MoveGroup, RViz) integrated with the simulation.

+### Project 3.3: Perception Pipeline (Visual Servoing)

+Implementation of a closed-loop perception system allowing the robot to detect and interact with objects in the environment.

+-   **RGB-D Processing:** Uses OpenCV to detect objects (Red Cube) based on color and depth data from a wrist-mounted camera.
+-   **Projection:** Converts 2D pixel coordinates + Depth into precise 3D World Coordinates for the robot.
+-   **Visual Servoing:** A coordinator node (`perform_pick`) dynamically commands the MoveIt interface to move the arm to the detected object's location.

 ---

 ## 🛠️ How to Build and Run